FHallengreen/Swift-Dashboard-v2/docs/Raspberry/Setup.md

 - Installed Github Runner & configured it to run as a service.
 And made it run as a service on the Raspberry PI so it always is online to pick up jobs.
 - Configured a workflow to deploy on self-hosted runner on the Raspberry Pi.

+- Installed Cloudflared to expose the local webserver to the internet for easy access to the dashboard from anywhere.

+- Added CNAME record in Cloudflare to point to the Cloudflared URL for easy access.